thugmba/IAL/_pages/about.md

 __Projects__

+- Why did incumbent firms lose to a newcomer in the AI battle? by [國科會 National Science and Technology Council](https://www.nstc.gov.tw/) (2024/8~2025/10)

 - Formulating management principles on utilizing generative AI to sustain competitive advantage by [國科會 National Science and Technology Council](https://www.nstc.gov.tw/) (2023/7~2024/6)